Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: BP Decoding as Energy Minimization

 \subsection{Adaptive MBP}

 In this subsection, we propose a variation of MBP with $\alpha$ chosen adaptively as shown in Algorithm~\ref{alg:AMBP}.
 The value of $\alpha$ controls the search radius of MBP$_4$.
 Typically, a fixed $\alpha$ is chosen so that BP focuses on an error correction region, e.g., $1\times$BDD to $2\times$BDD.
 For codes with high degeneracy, we intend to correct errors of higher weight and consequently we need to consider variations in $\alpha$.
-Moreover, $\alpha$ should be chosen according to each syndrome vector and the channel statistics.

-Precisely selecting a proper $\alpha$ helps to achieve a desired performance but in general it is difficult to do so.
-Generating a solution by referring multiple instances of the decoder is an important technique in Monte Carlo sampling methods (cf.~parallel tempering in \cite{WL12}) and in neural networks (cf.~\cite[Fig.~4]{Nac+18}).
+Generating a solution by referring multiple decoding instances is an important technique in Monte Carlo sampling methods (cf.~parallel tempering in \cite{WL12}) and neural networks (cf.~\cite[Fig.~4]{Nac+18}).
 This is like an $\varepsilon$-net.
-Thus we conduct multiple instances of MBP$_4$ (which can be done in parallel or serial order) each with a different value of $\alpha$, and choose the valid (syndrome-matched) solution output with the largest (the most conservative) $\alpha$.
-This value of $\alpha$ will be denoted by $\alpha^*$ and MBP$_4$ with $\alpha^*$ chosen by Algorithm~\ref{alg:AMBP} will be denoted by MBP$_4$($\alpha^*$).
+Thus we conduct multiple instances of MBP$_4$ each with a different value of~$\alpha$, and choose the solution from the instance with a largest $\alpha$ and valid solution.
+This largest $\alpha$ is the most conservative $\alpha$ with a valid solution and will be denoted by $\alpha^*$.
+This adaptive scheme (Algorithm~\ref{alg:AMBP}) is referred to as AMBP$_4$.

-Note that the procedure in Algorithm~\ref{alg:AMBP} tests each value of $\alpha_i$ in a sequential manner; these $\alpha_i$'s can be tested in parallel if the physical resources for implementation are available, followed by a final check.
+Note that the procedure in Algorithm~\ref{alg:AMBP} tests each value of $\alpha_i$ in a sequential manner; these $\alpha_i$'s can be tested in parallel if the physical resources for implementation are available, followed by a final check to determine $\alpha^*$.